bigbridge-nl/product-import/README.md

 * rest request
 * error reporting of failed imports
 * import images using files, urls
-* plugins (ie using new product ids to perform consecutive actions)
 * trim: none, all except text fields

 ## Goals